R18A1J10/UniversityCourse_Webscraper/README.md

 # BA History program at the London School of Economics (LSE) Webscraper

+Hello!
+My name is Raj Dhuri.

-Thank you Green Dream Earth for considering my submission for the Data Entry internship opportunity.
+Thank you, Green Dream Earth, for considering my submission for the Data Entry internship opportunity.

 ## Overview
 This project is a web scraper designed to extract relevant information about the BA History program at the London School of Economics (LSE).